joaodiogobrito/Jmeter/README.md

 Hi everyone,

-This Selenium Jmeter script was created as a Final Project of the Udemy course: Learn JMETER from Scratch on Live Apps -Performance Testing, Teacher Rahul Shetty.
+This Selenium Jmeter script was created as a Final Project of the Udemy course: Learn JMETER from Scratch on Live Apps - Performance Testing, Teacher Rahul Shetty.

 The Test Plan has 3 different websites, one type of thread for each.
 The websites are:
 - the-internet.herokuapp.com